alphagov/smart-answers/doc/smart-answers/flow-definition.md

 * Although you can call this method multiple times within a single question, only the last call will actually have any effect.
 * This method is intended to allow you to store the response to the current question for use in blocks in *subsequent* nodes.
-* The response is stored after the `next_node` block has been executed and before any `calculate` blocks are executed.
+* The response is stored after the `next_node` block has been executed.
 * The response is stored on the state object as a state variable named `variable_name`.

 > The use of these blocks is deprecated and should never be necessary; `on_response` blocks should be used instead.

-##### `calculate(variable_name, &block)`

-* These blocks were intended to be used to store state variables that are needed in subsequent questions or outcomes.
-* These blocks are executed after `save_input_as` has executed.
-* The parsed response is passed to the block as the only argument and by convention is named `response`.
-* The block return value is stored on the state object as a state variable named `variable_name`.

-> The use of these blocks is deprecated and should never be necessary.
-Define methods on a `calculator` object instead.

 #### Further information